Texan English: Spanglish and Tejano English

-Recent data shows that Spanish is still increasing.
-Since there are so many Spanish speakers in Texas, Spanish has a high impact on the English dialect spoken in Texas.
+Data from 2006 shows that use of Spanish was still increasing.
+Due to the high number of Spanish speakers in Texas, Spanish has a high impact on many of the English dialect spoken in Texas.
 Many Mexican Americans in Texas speak their own variety of English which has many Spanish features (terms, phonology, etc.), Tejano English, a Chicano English dialect mostly spoken by working-class Mexican Americans.
 A very distinctive feature of that dialect is the /-t,d/-deletion in words which contain a /t/ or /d/ in the final position.

+African American English in Texas

+Texas, which has the highest African American population among all US states, has developed its own unique dialects of African American Vernacular English (AAVE).
+These dialects were heavily influenced by rural farming communities from 1890 and 1940.
+Since the Great Migration, these dialects saw rapid influences from more urban varieties of AAVE, especially among individuals born after World War II.
+African American Vernacular English remains largely unrecognized in K-12 education in the state which may present difficulties in standardized testing among speakers.